-The Clopton Family Association is an organization established in 1984 through the efforts of the late Gene Carlton Clopton
+The Clopton Family Association was established in 1984 through the efforts of the late Gene Carlton Clopton

 To accomplish our missions: